 35.5.2.3.3 TXVECTOR parameters for EHT TB PPDU response to TRS Control subfield

 A non-AP STA transmitting an EHT TB PPDU in response to a frame containing a TRS Control subfield shall set the TXVECTOR parameters as follows: — The FORMAT parameter is set to EHT_TB if the RXVECTOR parameter FORMAT of the PPDU carrying the frame with the TRS Control subfield is equal to EHT_MU. — The TRIGGER_METHOD parameter is set to TRS. — The L_LENGTH parameter is computed as described in Equation (27-11) with using the TXTIME value.
-The TXTIME is defined by Equation (36-110) where NSYM is set to FVAL + 1, where FVAL is the value of the UL Data Symbols subfield of the TRS Control subfield. — The RU_ALLOCATION parameter is set to the value indicated by the RU Allocation subfield of the TRS Control subfield and a PS160 bit which is determined based on the RU allocation in the EHT MU PPDU carrying the TRS control subfield according to Table 35-2 (PS160 for RU allocation in EHT TRS). — The MCS parameter is set to the value of the UL MCS subfield of the TRS Control subfield. — The CH_BANDWITDTH parameter is set to the value of the RXVECTOR parameter CH_BANDWIDTH of the soliciting DL EHT PPDU (see Table 36-1 (TXVECTOR and RXVECTOR parameters)). — The BSS_COLOR parameter is set to the values of the RXVECTOR parameter BSS_COLOR of the soliciting DL EHT PPDU. — The NUM_EHT_LTF parameter is set to 1.
+The TXTIME is defined by Equation (36-110) where NSYM is set to FVAL + 1, where FVAL is the value of the UL Data Symbols subfield of the TRS Control subfield. — The RU_ALLOCATION parameter is set to the value indicated by the RU Allocation subfield of the TRS Control subfield and a PS160 bit which is determined based on the RU allocation in the EHT MU PPDU carrying the TRS control subfield according to Table 35-2 (PS160 for RU allocation in EHT TRS). — The MCS parameter is set to the value of the UL MCS subfield of the TRS Control subfield. — The CH_BANDWITDTH parameter is set to the value of the RXVECTOR parameter CH_BANDWIDTH of the soliciting (#17028) EHT PPDU (see Table 36-1 (TXVECTOR and RXVECTOR parameters)). — The BSS_COLOR parameter is set to the values of the RXVECTOR parameter BSS_COLOR of the soliciting (#17028) EHT PPDU. — The NUM_EHT_LTF parameter is set to 1.

 — The STARTING_STS_NUM parameter is set to 0. — The NUM_STS parameter is set to 1. — The FEC_CODING parameter is set to BCC_CODING if the RU Allocation subfield indicates an RU or MRU that is smaller than a 484-tone RU; otherwise it is set to LDPC_CODING. — The LDPC_EXTRA_SYMBOL parameter is set to 0 if the RU Allocation subfield indicates an RU or MRU that is smaller than a 484-tone RU; otherwise it is set to 1. — The SPATIAL_REUSE parameter is set to PSR_AND_NON_SRG_OBSS_PD_PROHIBITED. — If the received EHT Default PE Duration subfield of the EHT Operation Parameters field in the EHT Operation element transmitted by the AP with which the non-AP STA is associated is set to 0, the DEFAULT_PE_DURATION parameter is set to the default PE duration value indicated by the AP in the Default PE Duration subfield of the HE Operation element it transmits; Otherwise, the DEFAULT_PE_DURATION parameter is set to 20 µs. — The TXOP_DURATION parameter is set as defined in 26.11.5 (TXOP_DURATION). — All U-SIG Disregarded and Validate bits are set to 1. — If the RXVECTOR parameters EHT_LTF_TYPE and GI_TYPE of EHT MU PPDU, carrying the frame with the TRS Control subfield are either: 4 EHT-LTF and 3u2s_GI, respectively; or 2 EHTLTF and 1u6s_GI, respectively; then the EHT_LTF_TYPE and GI_TYPE parameters are set to 4 EHT-LTF and 3u2s_GI, respectively.
 Otherwise, the EHT_LTF_TYPE and GI_TYPE parameters are set to 2 EHT-LTF and 1u6s_GI, respectively. — The TXPWR_LEVEL_INDEX parameter is set to a value based on the computed transmission power (see 36.3.16.2 (Power pre-correction)) for an EHT TB PPDU, the value of the AP Tx Power subfield of the TRS Control subfield and the UL Target Receive Power subfield of the TRS Control subfield.